silvacms/documentation/source/extension/index.rst

    all the files you want are distributed with your extension when you make a tarball (:ref:`manifest`).

+.. _configuring-a-silva-extension:

 Configuring a Silva extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You need to create a :term:`ZCML` file called ``configure.zcml``
 inside your Silva extension to declare it to Silva.
-It should contain:
+It should contain
+at least the following:

 .. code-block:: xml